 It's a sad reality that civil unrest can break out almost anywhere at any time.
 Even if you're not travelling to the country or countries affected, you may still be affected by any closure of their airspace.

-As they say, hindsight is always 20/20 – but that means that foresight isn’t always as clear.
-No one can ever fully anticipate what will and won’t go wrong on a trip.
+As they say, hindsight is 20/20 – but that means that foresight isn't always as clear.
+No one can ever fully anticipate what will and won't go wrong on a trip.

-So don’t leave things to chance.
+So don't leave things to chance.
 Always cover your overseas holidays with travel insurance, no matter how long or short your trip may be.
 With SingSaver, you can now browse through affordable insurance plans to shortlist the one that is suitable for your trip.
+Monthly travel insurance promos and discounts are also regularly offered by insurers, and it really doesn't cost much to protect your holiday and ensure you have peace of mind if something does go wrong.

 By Alexa Fang